ashon96/Waitlist/README.md

 # Waitlist

-This project is used for demonstration of a dependency injection pattern that is able to easily mock the mimial data/functionalities needed for a particular SwiftUI view and would therefore allow SwiftUI previews to be used seamlessly with minimal effort.
+This project is used for demonstration of a dependency injection pattern that is able to easily mock the minimal data/functionalities needed for a particular SwiftUI view and would therefore allow SwiftUI previews to be used seamlessly with minimal effort.

 Traditionally, a view would need to access an entire ViewModel class in order to access